 The digital camera has revolutionised photography in as much as we can now take as many photos as we want, view them instantly on screen and then completely lose them in the depths of our computer hard drive.

 When I was younger, my mum would occasionally the family treasure chest of photos.
-This was a large tin box crammed with black and white and colour snaps, some recent and some dating back to the 19th century.… Read more ›››
+This was a large tin box crammed with black and white and colour snaps, some recent and some dating back to the 19th century.
+This was our family.
+Read more ›››

 I like to think that I’m not too much of a language snob, but suspect that I am really.
 I certainly feel my hackles rise when words are used incorrectly, but especially by people who should know better.